ardan-lang/ardan-lang/README.md

 ### Expressions and Operators

-Tau supports a wide range of expressions and operators akin to JS.
+Ardan supports a wide range of expressions and operators akin to JS.

 ### Arithmetic